BA (Hons)

 Modules

-This module aims to provide an introduction to the main technical language and practices of financial accounting and to the application of this knowledge to different forms of business organisation.
+This module aims to develop the fundamental concepts and practices of financial accounting and the application of this knowledge to different forms of business organisations.
 With a focus on using the IASB’s Conceptual Framework and accounting for transactions and events from first principles, students will develop their conceptual understanding of accounting, their knowledge of the main accounting terminology and their awareness of the nature and purpose of financial reporting.
+They will acquire the techniques of double entry accounting and how to apply its principles in recording transactions, adjusting financial records and preparing non-complex financial statements.

-Management accounting is a specialised service function primarily involving the collection, storage and recording of financial data, its conversion to useful information and the effective communication of this information.
-This information assists management in a complex and dynamic business environment to make optimal business decisions.
+The module introduces management accounting as a specialised service function primarily involving the collection, storage and recording of financial data, its conversion to useful information and the effective communication of this information for decision making.
+It prepares students for more advanced aspects of management accounting and finance encountered later in the programme.

 Modules